Order a Dr. Harvey's Trial Bag!

 A dog playing with a watermelon

-Now that we’ve discussed causes, it’s time to talk about the appearance of your furry friend’s poop.
+Now that we’ve discussed causes, it’s time to talk about how to determine if your dog’s stool is abnormal or not.
 Learning the basics of stool appearance can teach you when your best friend needs help.

 When you’re concerned that your dog is sick, look at their stool’s color, consistency, coating, and content.